-- The pilot must have completed the appropriate training and hold a licence. - The winch and release must have a certificate of compliance which covers the towing of paragliders. - The winch operator must have undertaken training which includes the towing of paragliders. - The APUS RS may not be towed with a towline tension of more than 100 daN.
+- The pilot must have completed the appropriate training and hold a licence (which includes tandem flights). - The winch and release must have a certificate of compliance which covers the towing of (tandem) paragliders. - The winch operator must have undertaken training which includes the towing of (tandem) paragliders. - The TWIN RS may not be towed with more than the permissible towline tension.